 You Are What You Eat

-In addition to providing you with a wide variety of high quality dining options, Carnegie Mellon Dining Services is focused on educating our students about the role that diet plays in maintaining a healthy lifestyle.
-The monthly Dining Dish newsletter provides healthy dining, exercise and lifestyle tips for students throughout the year.
+In addition to providing you with a wide variety of high quality dining options, Carnegie Mellon Dining Services is focused on educating students about the role that diet plays in maintaining a healthy lifestyle.

-Housing and Dining Services are working with our dining vendors to begin a food icon program to help our diners understand more about their dining choices.
+Dining Services is working with our dining vendors to begin a food icon program to help our diners understand more about their dining choices.
 Food icons will be displayed next to the food and/or menus.

 Resources at University Health ServicesUniversity Health Services provides students with a comprehensive nutrition guide to help you make smart eating choices and learn more about the foods you eat.
 If you would like to improve your eating habits and work towards a healthier lifestyle, schedule a counseling session with our full-time registered dietitian and nutritionist, Paula Martin.
 Peer Health Advocates, based in University Health Services, can also provide the "Tartan Nutrition Tips: How to have a Dynamite Diet" presentation for your student group or residence hall.